Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-We used the following two services: Engine and Bucket.
-Engine is used for... and Bucket is used for...

---- question 17 fill here ---
+We used the following services: Bucket, Vertex AI, Container Registry, Cloud Run.
+Bucket is used for DVC data versioning, Container registry for storing and building train and predict images, Vertex AI for running train containers (and doing parameter search), and Cloud run for running FastAPI prediction and serving the model online.
+We use monitoring and alert systems for the Cloud Run to track the model in production over different metrics and amount of responses.

 ### Question 18